Emergency Eye Care

 Emergency Eye Care Services at Newport Eye Care

-At Newport Eye Care, we can diagnose emergency eye problems and offer solutions.
+At Newport Eye Care, we can diagnose the issue and offer emergency eye care in Newport and Waterville.
 We will provide you with the best treatment plan for your needs to ensure you have a safe and speedy recovery.

 Before you get to our office, take these precautions to avoid making the problem worse.
 Take out your contacts if you wear them.
 Wash your hands immediately after touching them to avoid potentially spreading infection.
 In fact, you should avoid touching or rubbing your eyes altogether.
-Also do not try to fix the problem on your own such trying to remove something that is stuck.
+Also, do not try to fix the problem on your own such as trying to remove an object stuck in your eye.
 Be sure to not drive if your vision is impaired.

-One of our doctors will perform an emergency eye exam to get a better idea of the issue and its potential causes.
+One of our doctors will perform an emergency eye exam to determine the issue and its potential causes.
 Depending on the type of eye emergency, this exam may also involve more specialized tests for accurate diagnosis.
-A treatment plan will be created once your doctor has a better idea of the issue at hand.
+Once we have a better idea of the issue at hand, we will develop a treatment plan.
 This plan may include eye drops or other remedies to promote healing and recovery.
 Many eye issues resolve quickly with proper care and attention, but if disease is detected, your doctor may recommend an in-depth eye disease management plan

 If you suspect you need emergency eye care, do not wait to get help.
-Call one of our offices today to get the help you need from our qualified doctors.
+Call one of our offices today for an emergency eye exam in Waterville or Newport.